MicrosoftDocs/windows-itpro-docs/devices/surface-hub/manage-settings-with-mdm-for-surface-hub.md

 <span id="example-sccm">
-## Example: Manage Surface Hub settings with System Center Configuration Manager
+## Example: Manage Surface Hub settings with  Microsoft Endpoint Configuration Manager
-System Center Configuration Manager supports managing modern devices that do not require the Configuration Manager client to manage them, including Surface Hub.
-If you already use System Center Configuration Manager to manage other devices in your organization, you can continue to use the Configuration Manager console as your single location for managing Surface Hubs.
+Configuration Manager supports managing modern devices that do not require the Configuration Manager client to manage them, including Surface Hub.
+If you already use Configuration Manager to manage other devices in your organization, you can continue to use the Configuration Manager console as your single location for managing Surface Hubs.

 > [!NOTE]
-> These instructions are based on the current branch of System Center Configuration Manager.
+> These instructions are based on the current branch of Configuration Manager.

 **To create a configuration item for Surface Hub settings**